Sree-Vandana/domletters/README.md

   appears twice (once uppercase, once lowercase).

 ## Run the program
 * Python Execution

-To run the program in terminal, say
+To run the program in terminal,
+1. In Windows, say

         python domletter-count.py input.txt

+2. In Linux, say

+        python3 domletter-count.py input.txt

 where `input.txt` is the input file to be processed.